CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.19.19 =
 * 2019-04-29
-* [FIX] Fixes bug where regular Seriously Simple Podcasting users where not able to use the new importer
+* [FIX] Fixes bug where regular Seriously Simple Podcasting users were not able to use the new importer

 = 1.19.18 =
 * 2019-04-29